RamenVentures/Operating-Manual/README.md

 2. A link to your MVP

 If we’re interested, we’ll ask for a meeting.
-If not, we commit to telling you exactly why.
+If not, we'll tell you exactly why.

 ### Meeting
 The next step is to meet your founding team, preferably face-to-face.
 Our goal is to walk away deeply understanding your market and your team.